-Remove the override (C) and temperature stop (D) by unscrewing and removing screw (E) and washer (F).
-Fitting handwheel (A) and set screw (B) will aid with removal of override (C).
+Remove the override (C) and temperature stop (D) by unscrewing and removing screw (E).

 Adjust the cartridge spline whilst measuring the temperature of the water.
 Ideally the temperature measurement should be taken using a digital thermometer.

 Duty of care

 Legislation dictates recommendations and guidelines on health and safety, including safe hot water temperatures.
 The emphasis is on regulatory and design criteria, with responsibility for meeting such guidelines being that of a suitably appointed responsible person.